 EOS' initial voting recommendation for a company was against the remuneration report due to the use of options for executive directors.
-The relevant investment team of the international business of Federated Hermes signalled that preventing the company from being able to use the options would put the company at a competitive disadvantage, due to the importance of retaining talent in the industry.
+The relevant investment team of Federated Hermes Limited signalled that preventing the company from being able to use the options would put the company at a competitive disadvantage, due to the importance of retaining talent in the industry.
 Following further discussion, EOS decided to recommend support by exception.
 One strong rationale for this was the fact that EOS had learned that the executive directors were the founders and long-term shareholders, which mitigated concerns related to the use of options.